cld2labs/ClinIQ/README.md

 ## Disclaimer

-**CliniQ** is provided as-is for research, analysis, and informational purposes only.
+**ClinIQ** is provided as-is for research, analysis, and informational purposes only.
 While we strive for accuracy:

 - Always verify AI-generated outputs against original clinical sources